KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 * **Average Throughput:** the number of tasks that are executed in one second.
 * **Average Job Wait Time (AJWT):** the average time that a job needs to wait before it gets scheduled for the first time (first time - creation time).
 * **Average Job Completion Time (AJCT):** the average time that a job needs to wait before it has fully finished (last time - creation time).
-* **CPU efficiency (&#0951;<sub>CPU</sub>):** the percentage of time that the processor performs useful work.
+* **CPU efficiency (&eta;<sub>CPU</sub>):** the percentage of time that the processor performs useful work.
 Remember that every time the CPU switches between tasks, there is a certain amount of overhead due to *context switching*.
 As such, the more transitions between tasks there are, the less efficient the CPU is being used.
+This metric is primarily used in 7.3, as we will assume the overhead is 0 in this chapter.

 ### FCFS